mtaronji/Nova/README.md

     cmake -B build -S .
     cmake --build build --config Debug

-If dependencies are in custom locations, specify:
+If dependencies are in non-default locations:

     cmake -B build -S . -DCMAKE_PREFIX_PATH="/opt/glfw;/opt/glm;/opt/freetype"

 🔧 Build System Overview

-    ALL_BUILD is a meta target Visual Studio creates to build all projects in the solution.

-    Set your desired startup project by right-clicking it → Set as Startup Project in Visual Studio.

-    The app expects compiled shaders (.spv) to exist.
-Shader compilation is not forced.

-    For shader compilation:

-        On Linux, you can add shell scripts or CMake custom commands.

-        On Windows, add a PowerShell pre-build task in Visual Studio to compile shaders if desired.
+    ALL_BUILD: A Visual Studio meta-target that builds all components.

+    nova: Your main executable project.

+    compile_shaders: A custom CMake target that:

+        Automatically finds and compiles all GLSL shaders (.vert, .frag) to SPIR-V.

+        Places output into the appropriate runtime /shaders folder.

+To build shaders manually:

+    cmake --build build --target compile_shaders --config Debug

+📁 Runtime Directory Layout

+At runtime, the following will be copied to your binary directory (build/x64/Debug or similar):

+    nova.exe
+    /shaders/            → compiled .spv files
+    /pipelines/          → JSON pipeline configurations
+    /renderpasses/       → JSON renderpass configs
+    /descriptorsets/     → descriptor set JSONs
+    /config/             → app-specific config

 🎯 Summary

-    Use vcpkg on Windows for easiest dependency management.
+    ✅ Use vcpkg on Windows for the easiest setup.

-    You can manually install libraries if preferred.

-    Tested on Visual Studio 2022 and Linux.
+    🛠️ Manual dependency setup also supported.

+    🔁 Shaders auto-compile using a CMake target.

+    🐧 Fully compatible with Linux and Visual Studio 2022.

     Cross-platform build support, but shader compilation is left to users.